walles/headsetharry/README.md

 5. ```git push --tags```

 # TODO Misc
+* Make sure our icon works equally well on both black and white backgrounds.
 * Only contact Answers.getInstance() after we've initialized Crashlytics; this probably means "not in the emulator", but there may be other conditions involved as well.